Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 6. Wax worms and mealworms are the best live bait for catching bluegill in the winter.
 Small jigs, tiny spoons, and artificial flies are also used to catch bluegill in the winter.

 7. The largest bluegills are found in farm ponds that receive less fishing pressure.
+This article on how to fish in a pond will help you become successful in fishing from a pond.

 9. Slowly descend your lure as it gives the bluegill time to react.
 Give it time to notice your lure as it descends.
 Don’t hurry to the bottom.